ppibburr/opal-console/README.md

 # opal-console
+Library to 'embed' ruby in to Vala programs via JavaScriptCore and Opal

-Execute/transpile ruby code from the command line using Opal in JavaScriptCore
+Provides an executable to Execute/transpile ruby code from the command line using Opal in JavaScriptCore

 Usage
 ===